- 1 236.7.1 General Provisions

 Under IRS regulations, any person whose TIN is requested must furnish such TIN and certify that the TIN is correct.
 The solicitation shall be made by providing a written statement to the taxpayer that they are required by law to furnish a correct TIN, and that they may be subject to civil or criminal penalties for failing to furnish a correct TIN.

 The procedures described in EPG 236.7.2 shall be followed in soliciting TINs from taxpayers during negotiations.
 The paragraph in the offer letter pertaining to TINs will satisfy the above requirement.
-Either a Vendor Input Form MO 300-1489 or IRS Form W-9 can be used with the request.
+A Vendor Input Form MO 300-1489 can be used with the request.

 When dealing with a representative of the owner(s), it is permissible to request that the representative obtain the TIN from the taxpayer(s); however, if they fail to supply it, a request must be sent to the taxpayer(s) by certified mail.

 A completed Form 7-7.3 will be retained in the parcel file and provided to the escrow agent.
-A completed Vendor Input Form MO 300-1489 is to be submitted to district business and benefits.
+A completed Vendor Input Form MO 300-1489 is to be submitted to the Office of Administration.

 A. Instructions for Preparing Request for Taxpayer Identification Number and Request for Allocation of Gross Proceeds